How to Automate Excel with Python: A 2024 Step-by-Step Guide

 - Computer Vision: Extract data from images of spreadsheets using OCR (Optical Character Recognition), particularly useful for handling scanned documents.

-- AI-Powered Data Cleaning: Leverage AI algorithms to identify and correct errors in Excel data automatically, such as misspellings or incorrect formatting.
+- AI-Powered Data Cleaning: AI algorithms to identify and correct errors in Excel data automatically, such as misspellings or incorrect formatting.

 Example: AI-powered data validation